-I could not talk about inspirational seascape paintings without mentioning the great Ivan Aivazovsky (29 July 1817 – 2 May 1900).
+I could not write about inspirational seascape paintings without mentioning the great Ivan Aivazovsky (29 July 1817 – 2 May 1900).
 Ivan Aivazovsky was a Russian Romantic painter who was renowned for his grand seascape paintings which displayed incredible detail and use of color.

 Joseph Mallord William Turner

 Joseph Mallord William Turner (23 April 1775 – 19 December 1851) was an English Romantic painter who created many atmospheric and almost chaotic marine paintings.
 Though not all his paintings are like this.
 Many of his earlier works displayed a much more delicate style (like the third painting pictured below).

 Winslow Homer (February 24, 1836 – September 29, 1910) was an American painter who was best known for his seascape paintings.
 He was experienced with both watercolors and oils.
 His watercolor paintings have a simple elegance to them, whilst his oil paintings appear dramatic and moody.
 One thing I notice about Winslow Homer's seascape paintings is the overall lack of color.
 He relied mostly on grays.